KaburaJ/Booking-App/README.md

                     ),
                   ),
 ```
-*This code is creating a column widget that contains a row widget and two other widgets.
-The row widget contains several children widgets which include Text widgets, an Expanded widget with an empty container child, a ThickContainer widget, another Expanded widget with an SizedBox widget as the child, another ThickContainer widget, another Expanded widget with an empty container child, and another Text widget.
-The two other widgets are a Gap widget with a height of 3 pixels and another row widget with three children widgets which include two SizedBox widgets with Text widgets as children and a Text widget.*
+*A `column` widget that contains a `row` widget and two other widgets is created.
+The `row` widget contains several children widgets which include `Text` widgets, an `Expanded` widget with an empty `container` child, a `ThickContainer` widget, another `Expanded` widget with an `SizedBox` widget as the child, another `ThickContainer` widget, another `Expanded` widget with an empty container child, and another `Text` widget.
+The two other widgets are a `Gap` widget with a height of 3 pixels and another `row` widget with three children widgets which include two `SizedBox` widgets with `Text` widgets as children.*

 ```dart
 Container(